Sri Lanka Engineers

-The Sri Lanka Engineers (SLE) is a combat support arm of the Sri Lanka Army which provides military engineering.
+The Corp of Sri Lanka Engineers (SLE) is a combat support arm of the Sri Lanka Army which provides military engineering.
 It is made up of ten regular regiments and one volunteer regiment.
 Headquartered at Panagoda Cantonment, it is headed by the Centre Commandant.

 The corps provides combat engineering, construction and other technical support to the Sri Lankan Army and civil authorities.
 The corps' key roles are mobility and counter mobility.
 That is providing mobility to friendly forces while denying movement to enemy forces.
 Engineers are able to conduct tasks including penetrating minefields, locating and disarming booby traps, purifying water and building roads and bridges to maintain lines of communications.

 History

 Formation and World Wars

 The Ceylon Engineers was formed in 1911 as part of the Ceylon Defence Force, following the transfer of Royal Engineers units from Ceylon.
 Duties of this unit were to the coastal searchlight and signal works.
 The unit was made up only of Europeans at its inception, mostly volunteers who had transferred from the Ceylon Planters Rifle Corps.
 Its first commanding officer was Captain T. H. Chapman who held the post of Director of Public Works in government service.
 The Ceylon Engineers were mobilized during World War I and demobilized at its conclusion.

 After the war, the Commander of the Ceylon Defence Force, in consultation with the GOC Ceylon, recommended that the members of the Burgher community who were enlisted to the Colombo Town Guard be invited to replace the Ceylon Engineers which was to be disbanded by 31 December 1926.
 This proposal was accepted and the reconstituted Ceylon Engineer Corps was raised on 1 January 1927.
 Personnel for the reconstituted unit were individually re-enlisted and a strength of 11 officers and 144 Other Ranks was recorded.
 This attracted the attention of two prominent members of the Legislative Council, D. S. Senanayake and E. W. Perera, who raised the question as to why there should be racial military units in the Island.
 In 1928 the Committee set up by the Governor of Ceylon to inquire into this question, proposed in their report that the Ceylon Engineer Corps shall comprise British subjects of good character and respectability.
 From then onwards, the Ceylon Engineer Corps was open to all Ceylonese.
 The Corps was to comprise two Companies of Field Engineers (for combat engineering), two Companies of Fortress Engineers (to man defence lights and engines) and one Company of Signalers.
 In 1939 the Corps was mobilized for World War II and in 1943 a second signal company was raised.
 These formed Ceylon Signals Corps.